tychohoran/qtz2023/about.markdown

 Smoking anything is permitted only in designated smoking areas No alcohol may be consumed on the premises

-This statement was based on the Bay Area Anarchist Bookfair’s Statement of Mutual Responsibility.
+This statement was based on the [Bay Area Anarchist Bookfair’s](https://bayareaanarchistbookfair.com/baabf-statement-of-mutual-responsibility/) Statement of Mutual Responsibility.
 Thank you for letting us use it!

-## Support
+# Support

-QTZ has been made possible with funding and support from Rhode Island Foundation, Unity Center at Rhode Island College, Rhode Island Council for the Humanities, RISCA, The Steel Yard, Bolt Coffee, and Binch Press / Queer.Archive.Work.
+QTZ 2023 has been made possible with funding and support from Binch Press / Queer.Archive.Work.
+If you would like to make a donation to support, visit the [Queer.Archive.Work website.](https://queer.archive.work/donate/index.html)